core-wg/transport-indication/draft-ietf-core-transport-indication.md

 <!-- We don't say that the RD can not do that, right? -->
 The RD may also volunteer that information during resource lookups even though the has-proxy link itself does not match the search criteria.

+\[

-\[ It may be useful to define RD parameters for use with lookup here, which'd guide which available proxies to include.
+It may be useful to define RD parameters for use with lookup here, which'd guide which available proxies to include.
 For example, asking `?if=tag:example.com,sensor&proxy-links=tcp` could give as a result:

 `<coap://[2001:db8::1]/s>;rt=tag:example.com,sensor,<coap+tcp://[2001:db8::1]/>;rel=has-proxy;anchor="coap://[2001:db8::1]/"`

+This is similar to the extension suggested in {{Section 5 of ?I-D.amsuess-core-resource-directory-extensions}}.

 \]

 # Elision of Proxy-Scheme and Uri-Host